mckennatim/v18/iot/README.md

 ### 2/23/23 15-128demo2-mvp
 Two way communication with device.
 Able to set relay onof and hi lo

+TODO
-TODDO -setup timer and program to work
+- setup timer and program to work
+- expand initState.js to change the appid
 ### 2/7/23 14-wsclient_req-my_recd_sent
 TODO lint